arieltyson/To-Do-List/README.md

 ## License 📜

 This project is licensed under the MIT License, which means you're free to modify, distribute, and use the code as you see fit.
-Just remember to attribute the original work to **Mahim Chaudhary and Ariel Tyson's GitHub** and keep the spirit of open-source development alive!
+Just remember to attribute the original work to **Ariel Tyson's GitHub** and keep the spirit of open-source development alive!